khaors/geocompr/main.md

 Their features are segments which can be assigned values representing 'flow', the number of people expected to use a particular street or path.
 - **Agents**: these are the lowest-level but hardest to model entities in transport systems --- mobile entities like you and me.

-These six levels of analysis show that transport systems are highly complex, even before accounting for the innevitable fact that all of them are constantly evolving in continuous time.
+Much transport research use on only a few of these because models involving all six levels are complex and computationally demanding [@horni_multiagent_2016].
+Beyond geographic levels, the basic unit of analysis in most transport models is the 'trip', a single purpose journey from an orgin 'A' to a destination 'B' [@hollander_transport_2016].
+Trips join-up the six geographic levels: they are usually represented as *desire lines* connecting *zone* centroids (*nodes*), they can be allocated onto the *route network* as *routes*, and are made by people who can be represented as *agents*.

+An addition complication is time.
+Although many trips are regular and predictable --- such as the daily commute to work --- transport systems are dynamic and constantly evolving at many levels of temporal resolution.
 The purpose of geographic transport modelling can be interpretted as simplifying this complexity in a way that captures the essence of transport problems.
+Selecting an appropriate level of geographic analysis can help simplify this complexity, to capture the essence of a transport system without loosing its most important features and variables [@hollander_transport_2016].

 Typically models are designed to solve a particular problem.
-For this reason this chapter is based around a policy scenario that asks: how to increase walking and cycling?
+For this reason this chapter is based around a policy scenario that asks: how to increase walking and cycling in the city of Bristol?
-We will use input data from Bristol, a coastal city in the West of England, described in the next section.
+The case study city is a coastal settlement in the West of England, described in the next section.

 <!-- Idea: make it about reducing CO2 emissions instead.
 Thoughts? + Multi-model - more complex -->